vera-stoliarova/Automated-essay-scoring/README.md

 ### Possible solution - Automated essay scoring tool

-My idea is to create an automated essay scoring tool which could (1) ease the workload and make up for teachers' lack of training, (2) provide a self-learning tool for less privileged students, (3) provide training opportunities for exam raters, (4) perspectively be used as a part of the national examination assessment system.
+My idea is to create an automated essay scoring tool which could (1) ease the workload and make up for teachers' lack of training, (2) provide a self-learning tool for less privileged students, (3) provide training opportunities for exam raters, (4) prospectively be used as a part of the national examination assessment system.

 The tool should have the following functions: